Grants over $25,000 Administered by the Office of the Governor

 - State Homeland Security Program – This program provides funding for local and statewide agencies to address high-priority preparedness gaps across all core capabilities where a nexus to terrorism exists.
 Local projects are funded after consideration of priorities established through a regional review process.
 Projects must address capability targets and gaps identified during the Threat and Hazard Identification and Risk Assessment (THIRA) process, and assessed in the State Preparedness Report (SPR).

-- Urban Area Security Initiative – This program provides funding for two high-threat, high-density Urban Areas identified by FEMA: Dallas/Fort Worth/Arlington and Houston.
+- Urban Area Security Initiative – This program provides funding for three high-threat, high-density Urban Areas identified by FEMA: Dallas/Fort Worth/Arlington, Houston, and San Antonio.
 The grants support local agencies efforts to build, sustain, and deliver the core capabilities essential to preventing, protecting against, mitigating, responding to, and recovering from acts of terrorism.

 - Operation Stonegarden – This program supports enhanced cooperation and coordination among Federal, state, local, and tribal law enforcement agencies to secure the Texas/Mexico and international water borders.
 FEMA allocates funds based on risk-based prioritization using a U.S. Customs and Border Protection (USCBP) Sector-specific border risk methodology.

 - Nonprofit Security Grant Program – This program provides funding for target hardening and other physical security enhancements/activities to nonprofit organizations that are at high risk of a terrorist attack.
-Funded nonprofit organizations must be located within one of the high-threat, high-density Urban Areas identified by FEMA: Dallas/Fort Worth/Arlington and Houston.
+Funded nonprofit organizations must be located within one of the high-threat, high-density Urban Areas identified by FEMA: Dallas/Fort Worth/Arlington, Houston and San Antonio.

 - Local Border Security Program – This program provides funding for overtime and operating costs to support an increased law enforcement presence to detect, deter, and disrupt drug, human, and other contraband trafficking created by the close proximity to the Texas/Mexico border.